Home / Helpful Guides / Rental Income Tax Rules

 The requirements are strict, as outlined in IRC Section 469(c)(7).
 You need to spend more than 750 hours per year in real property trades or businesses, and more than half of your total working hours must be in real estate.
 You also need to materially participate in each rental activity (or elect to group all your rentals as a single activity).

-For most people with full-time W-2 jobs, REPS is out of reach — the “more than half” test makes it nearly impossible if you work 2,000 hours a year at your day job.
+For most people with full-time W-2 jobs, REPS is out of reach — the “more than half”.
+Test makes it nearly impossible if you work 2,000 hours a year at your day job.
 But for full-time real estate agents, property managers, and developers, it’s a powerful tax position.
-Spouses can qualify independently, which is why you’ll sometimes see one spouse managing the rentals full-time to unlock REPS while the other earns the household’s primary income.
+Spouses can qualify independently, which is why you’ll sometimes see one spouse managing the rentals full-time to open up REPS while the other earns the household’s primary income.

 REPS is one of the most audited positions on a return.
 Keep detailed time logs.
 Reconstructed records after the fact don’t hold up well.